BHutch33/MIMIC-IV-ETL-Pipeline/README.md

 ### Motivation / Problem to Solve ###
 Messy healthcare data is everywhere.
-I want to gain valuable hands on knowledge for proper extraction, meaningful transformation of the data and effective loading so that the data is usable downstream (Power BI, Tableua, etc.).
+I want to gain valuable hands on knowledge for what proper extraction, meaningful transformation of the data and effective loading looks like.
+This allows me to curate data in a way that is usable downstream (Power BI, Tableua, Analyst Tools etc.).
 This is a test in not only being able to orchestrate the different pieces of the ETL pipeline but to design a system that uses the tools and knowledge I have now to cleanly ingest messy, real world data.
 Challenging myself to build something robust with softwares that I am not 100% familiar with is the type of work that will increase my data engineering skillset very quickly in a short amount of time.

 ### MIMIC-IV Dataset ###